USAA auto insurance is highly coveted due to its competitive pricing, often making it one of the most affordable options available.

 If you are a wife, widow of a former spouse of a military veteran or current USAA member, the good news is that you should be eligible for USAA membership and qualify for USAA car insurance.
-Read on to learn more.
+You should be able to keep your USAA membership after a divorce as long as you’re not remarried — make sure to get your own membership to maintain program eligibility.

 author-img